 The penalties change if you’re charged with possession with intent to deliver THC concentrates.
 You will instead face felony charges, meaning prison time.
 Possession with intent to deliver cannabis concentrates is a class B felony that can result in:

 - Up to 25 years in prison; and

 Iowa Drug Laws – Visit the official website of the Iowa Code, a collection of state laws for the state of Iowa.
 Access the statute to learn more about the drug schedules, penalties for trafficking or possessing other drugs and possible admissible defenses.

-Marijuana in Iowa – Visit a document created by the Governor’s Office of Drug Control Policy (ODCP) to learn more about cannabis.
-Access the powerpoint to learn the difference between marijuana derivatives, the chemical THC, and specifics about different kinds of cannabis concentrates.
+Marijuana in Iowa – Visit the official website for the Governor’s Office of Drug Control Policy (ODCP) to learn more about cannabis.
+Access the site to learn the difference between marijuana derivatives, the chemical THC, and specifics about different kinds of cannabis concentrates.

 Lawyer for THC Concentrates in Polk County, Iowa

 If you or someone you know has been charged with possessing or selling THC concentrates, it’s crucial you contact an experienced defense attorney.
 The legal process is difficult, so you will need an attorney to help you make the right steps.
 Contact McCarthy & Hamrock, P.C. today for quality legal representation.